-e) Resource properties and exploration and evaluation expenditures has not yet been established is expensed when incurred.
+e) Resource properties and exploration and evaluation expenditures commercial viability of extracting the mineral resource from that area.
+Exploration and evaluation expenditure incurred on an area where the commercial viability of extracting the mineral resource has not yet been established is expensed when incurred.
 Once the technical feasibility and commercial viability of extracting the mineral resource is demonstrable, then any further evaluation costs incurred are capitalized.
 The recoverability of the resource property is dependent on the successful development and commercial exploration, or alternatively, sale of the respective area of interest.